What's New in iOS 9: New Hidden Features

 Turn off vibration on iPhone

-Now you can completely turn off vibration oniPhone, thanks to a new setting of universal access.
-But it will also turn off vibration during earthquakes, tsunamis and other emergency warnings.
+You can now completely turn off vibration oniPhone, thanks to a new accessibility setting.
+But it will also turn off vibration during earthquake, tsunami and other emergency warnings.

 Saving email attachments

-You can click and hold on attachments in the mail application to save it to iCloud Drive.
+You can long-press on an attachment in the Mail app to save it to ICloud Drive.

 Advertising